ssl-hep/ServiceX/helm/README.md

 - Scroll down to the App Credentials section and find your Signing Secret.
 Copy this value and place it in your `values.yaml` file as `app.slackSigningSecret`.
 - Scroll up to the feature list, click on Incoming Webhooks, and click the switch to turn them on.
 - Click the Add New Webhook to Workspace button at the bottom, choose your signups channel, and click the Allow button.
 - Copy the Webhook URL and store it in `values.yaml` under `app.newSignupWebhook`.
-Your next ServiceX deployment is ready to send Slack notifications!
+- After completing the rest of the configuration, deploy ServiceX.
+- Go back to the [Slack App dashboard](https://api.slack.com/apps) and choose the app you created earlier.
+In the sidebar, click on Interactivity & Shortcuts under Features.
+- Click the switch to turn Interactivity on.
+In the Request URL field, enter the base URL for the ServiceX API, followed by `/slack`, e.g. `http://rc1-xaod-servicex.uc.ssl-hep.org/slack`.
+Save your changes.
+- You're all set!
+ServiceX will now send interactive Slack notifications to your signups channel whenever a new user registers.